deohs/r_onramp/Introduction.md

 * Easier to learn and teach on because it's centrally managed by EHIT
 * This "onramp" is geared towards using RStudio Server on Plasmid

+## Ways to use RStudio

+### RStudio Cloud

+[Rstudio Cloud](https://rstudio.cloud/) is a internet-based option to run Rstudio: [https://rstudio.cloud/](https://rstudio.cloud/).

+Eliminates hardware and software configuration and management required when running R & RStudio locally.

+Requires

+* Internet connection & browser
+* Account sign-up

+Free for individual use with some restrictions (e.g. number of projects, memory), and has paid subscription upgrade.

+## Ways to use RStudio

 ### Download and run locally

 * The RStudio Desktop application is available for free on the [internet](https://www.rstudio.com/products/rstudio/download/)